devang-mehta/ciderseq2/README.md

 ## CIDER-Seq Installation
 The following are minimal steps to install the package after prerequisites are fulfilled:

-1. Clone this Git repository onto your machine.
+1. Clone/Download this Git repository onto your machine.
 2. Create a copy of configuration file `examples/ciderseq_config.json`.
 3. Edit the configuration file and set all necessary parameters (see [Config File](#config-file))
 4. Run `ciderseq` example (see [Usage](#usage))

 ## Structure